Dung040125/Global-Retail-Analysis-Power-BI-Superstore-/README.md

     *   **Furniture & Technology:** Higher and more volatile return rates, but show a significant declining trend over the years.
 Peaks in return rates for these categories in early 2011 and early 2012 are noteworthy.

 * **Key Data Story:**
-The business demonstrates a loyal customer base (averaging 15.75 orders/customer) with a healthy average order value ($504.99).
-From 2011 to 2014, sales consistently grew, highlighted by a significant surge in Q4/2014.
-The "Central" region is the primary revenue driver, with Technology and Furniture products contributing substantially.
+The business demonstrates a **loyal customer base** (averaging 15.75 orders/customer) with a **healthy average order value** ($504.99).
+From 2011 to 2014, sales **consistently grew**, highlighted by a **significant surge in Q4/2014**.
+The **"Central" region is the primary revenue driver**, with Technology and Furniture products contributing substantially.
 While the overall average return rate is low (2.3%), a deeper dive by category reveals that Furniture and Technology historically had higher return rates.
-However, a notable success is the declining trend in return rates for these two categories over the years, while Office Supplies has consistently maintained a very low return rate.
+However, a notable success is the **declining trend in return rates** for these two categories over the years, while Office Supplies has consistently maintained a **very low return rate**.

 ### **Page 2: Product Performance & Strategic Selection**
 <p align="center">